antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 Object similar to a single interface but reserves a range of interfaces.
 `name`, `type`, `direction`, `maxConnectionsCount` and `side` are the same as in a regular [Interface](#interface).
 The only difference is that a range of interfaces has to be defined which describes constraints of an interface.
-For example two interface groups can be defined that have consist of common interfaces and thus cannot coexist.
+For example two interface groups can be defined that consist of common interfaces and thus cannot coexist.

 ```json
 "interfaceGroups": [